 - Weather rated insulated jacket - synthetic or down

-- Long sleeve shirts - light-weight, moisture-wicking fabric (2)
+- Long-sleeved shirts - light-weight, moisture-wicking fabric (2)

-- Short sleeve shirts - light-weight, moisture-wicking fabric (2)
+- Short-sleeved shirts - light-weight, moisture-wicking fabric (2)

-- Hiking Pants - convertible to shorts recommended (2)
+- Hiking trousers - convertible to shorts recommended (2)

 - Shorts (optional)